Flava in Ya Ear

 "Flava in Ya Ear" is a song by American rapper Craig Mack.
 It was released on July 2, 1994, by Bad Boy Records and Arista Records as the lead single from his debut studio album, Project: Funk da World (1994).
 The song was remixed with the addition of rappers The Notorious B.I.G., Rampage, LL Cool J and Busta Rhymes.

 The single peaked at number nine on the US Billboard Hot 100.
 It was certified Platinum by the RIAA and has sold over 1,000,000 copies in the United States.
 The song received a Grammy Award nomination for Best Rap Solo Performance at the 37th Grammy Awards in 1995, losing to "U.N.I.T.Y." by Queen Latifah.
 It was ranked as the 422nd greatest song of all time by Rolling Stone Magazine in 2021.
 The beat of the song was also ranked as the fourth greatest hip-hop beat of all time by Rock the Bells in 2024.

 Background

 Easy Mo Bee has stated that the instrumental was originally intended for Apache, who was unable to record the song due to being on tour with the group Naughty by Nature at the time, and was not sure of future recordings at the time.
 As a result, Mo Bee gave the instrumental to Craig Mack after Bad Boy Records' founder Sean Combs gave him a substantial amount of money for the instrumental.

 Music video

 The accompanying music video for the song was directed by Craig Henry.
-It was filmed in and outside of the New York Hall of Science in Queens, New York City, as well as in front of the nearby Unisphere.
+It was filmed in and outside of the New York Hall of Science in Queens, New York City, as well as in front of the nearby Unisphere, the spinning globe.
 The video was nominated for New Artist Clip of the Year in the category for Rap at the 1994 Billboard Music Video Awards.